sannansaleem/UFT-Capstone-team9/README.md

 The purpose of the project is to be able to provide traders with insightful information based on past seasonal trends so that data informed decisions can be made and carried out in an environment as unstable as the stock market.

-## An overview of the process flow of our project is as follows:
+## An overview of the process flow in regards to the data portion of our project is as follows:

 ### Data Collection